Experiencing the rage and internal sadness from being raised by a narcissistic parent will change you forever and you will never forget it.

 The first phase is feeling stupid as if you somehow should’ve known better.

-Then the guilt and sadness will last for an undetermined amount of time.
+Then the guilt will last for an undetermined amount of time.

 The rage comes next, and it’s much, much deeper.